Labour ‘plan to allow EU citizens and 16-year-olds to vote’

 Keir Starmer accused by Tories of trying to ‘rig’ future elections and reverse Brexit

-Sir Keir Starmer is thought to be considering plans to allow millions of EU citizens to vote in general elections under a Labour government.
+Sir Keir Starmer is considering plans to allow millions of EU citizens to vote in general elections under a Labour government.

 Labour is mulling whether to expand the vote to 16 and 17-year olds and around 3.4 million EU nationals who have “settled status” in the UK after Brexit.